-To experience a town like Rogersville is to come to understand some of the vast history of Tennessee.
+To see a town like Rogersville is to come to understand some of the vast history of Tennessee.
+Experience it yourself.